MariaEgbuna/Road-Accidents/README.md

 # 🚗 Road Accidents Data Analysis with Python

-## 📋 Project Overview
+## Overview

 This project analyzes a **road accidents dataset** using Python, with a focus on uncovering trends, patterns, and relationships between accident severity, environmental conditions, time factors, and road characteristics.
-The dataset was cleaned, standardized, and formatted for consistent and accurate analysis.

-The analysis includes:

-- **Data Cleaning & Preprocessing**
-- **Univariate Analysis**
-- **Bivariate Analysis**
-- **Multivariate Analysis**
-- **Key Insights & Conclusions**

----

-## 🧹 Data Cleaning and Preparation

-Before analysis, the dataset underwent several preprocessing steps to ensure quality and consistency:

-- Removed empty and duplicate rows.
-- Corrected data entry errors (e.g., inconsistent category labels).
-- Converted and standardized date/time columns.
-- Renamed columns for better readability.
-- Ensured categorical variables (e.g., Day of Week, Weather, Light Conditions) were uniformly formatted.

-After cleaning, the dataset was loaded into a pandas DataFrame named **`RoadAccidentsData`** for analysis.

----

-## 🔍 Univariate Analysis
+## Univariate Analysis

 Univariate analysis explores individual variables to understand their distribution and basic statistics.